abhshkdz/abhshkdz.github.io/index.md

     </div>
 </div>

-During my PhD, I've spent three wonderful semesters as an intern at Facebook AI Research — Summer 2017 and Spring 2018 at Menlo Park, working with [Georgia Gkioxari][46], [Devi Parikh][47] and [Dhruv Batra][48] on training embodied agents for navigation and question-answering in simulated environments (see [embodiedqa.org][40]), and Summer 2018 at Montréal, working with [Mike Rabbat][55] and [Joelle Pineau][56] on communication protocols in large-scale multi-agent reinforcement learning.
+During my PhD, I interned thrice at Facebook AI Research — Summer 2017 and Spring 2018 at Menlo Park, working with [Georgia Gkioxari][46], [Devi Parikh][47] and [Dhruv Batra][48] on training embodied agents for navigation and question-answering in simulated environments (see [embodiedqa.org][40]), and Summer 2018 at Montréal, working with [Mike Rabbat][55] and [Joelle Pineau][56] on
+<a target="_blank" href="https://arxiv.org/abs/1810.11187">communication protocols in multi-agent reinforcement learning</a>.

-In 2019, I was fortunate to get the opportunity to spend time at DeepMind in London working on grounded language learning with [Felix Hill][felix-hill], [Laura Rimell][laura-rimell], and [Stephen Clark][stephen-clark], and at Tesla Autopilot in Palo Alto working on differentiable neural architecture search with [Andrej Karpathy][andrej-karpathy].
+In 2019, I interned at DeepMind in London working on grounded language learning with [Felix Hill][felix-hill], [Laura Rimell][laura-rimell], and [Stephen Clark][stephen-clark], and at Tesla Autopilot in Palo Alto working on differentiable neural architecture search with [Andrej Karpathy][andrej-karpathy].